Unique wildlife of delta and desert

 - Exploring a blue-green wetland by mokoro (traditional canoe) or boat

-- Walking ancient paths with a guide (on request)
+- Walking ancient paths through the desert with a Bushman

 - Taking in spectacular views and landscapes